On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Conclusion

 \section{Conclusion}

 We showed that computing the nucleolus for simple bipartite $b$-matching games when $b\geq 3$ is \NP-hard.
 When $b\leq 2$, we described a polynomial time algorithm for nucleolus computation in simple $b$-matching games on bipartite graphs, given that one side of the bipartition has a constant number of vertices $v$ where $b_v = 2$.
 We also provided a polynomial time algorithm for computing the nucleolus of non-simple 2-matching games within bipartite graphs.
 This is a relaxation of the simple $b$-matching nucleolus problem when $b\equiv 2$.
 Our second positive result relies heavily on bipartiteness and the choice of $b\equiv 2$.

-The next step following our work would be to provide an efficient algorithm for $b$-matching nucleolus computation in general graphs when $b\leq 2$ or prove that this is \NP-hard.
+As mentioned, a next step following our work could be to examine the nucleolus computation algorithm for general graphs with non-empty core \cite{biro2012} and determine whether it can be extended to non-simple 2-matchings in general graphs.
+Another future direction could be to provide an efficient algorithm for simple $b$-matching nucleolus computation in bipartite, and then in general graphs when $b\leq 2$ or prove that this is \NP-hard.
 As the LP-based schemes of Kopelowitz and Maschler have been the basis to our efforts, it may be of interest to explore combinatorial algorithms to compute the nucleolus.
 For instance, Hardwick gives a combinatorial algorithm for some special cases of the 1-matching game \cite{hardwick2017} and it would be interesting to give a combinatorial algorithm for the general case.